The History of the White Mountains

-The History of the White Mountains from the First Settlement of Upper Coos and Pequaket was written by Lucy Crawford and first published in 1846, with a revised and expanded edition written in 1860 but not published until 1966.
+The History of the White Mountains from the First Settlement of Upper Coos and Pequaket was written by Lucy Crawford and first published in 1846 with a revised edition published in 1883, and an expanded edition written in 1860 but not published until 1966.

 Lucy Howe was a first cousin of Ethan Allen Crawford, whom she married in November 1817.
 The couple had met while caring for their ailing grandfather, Eleazar Rosebrook, a pioneering hotelier at Crawford Notch in the White Mountains of New Hampshire, US.
 Their marriage took place months after the death of Eleazar, whose property Ethan had been given.
 The couple spent many years in the area, with a brief time living at Guildhall, Vermont, and through much of it they were pioneers in the development of tourism there.
 Ill-health eventually took its toll on Ethan and during his final years he told Lucy of many episodes from his life which she was able to turn into a book about both him and the area.
 Ethan died on 22 June 1846 and the book was published soon after.
 Lucy died in 1869.